 Your questioning your self-worth

-Online dating is mostly a place where you go to build your self-worth.
+Dating is mostly an activity to build your self-worth.
 There is literally someone for everyone, including you, no matter how undesirable the voices in your head make you feel!

-However, with excessive online dating, the opposite effect may occur.
+However, with excessive dating, the opposite effect may occur.

 The process is generally very emotionally and mentally taxing.
 And all that time invested and failed flings will take their toll with your self-esteem being the easiest target.
 It is best to leave before things get this complicated.